ChristopherBrum/239-Practice-Take-Home/README.md

 	- When there are zero contacts:
 		- displays "There is no contacts" message
 		- "add contact" button that "drops-up" like the search function
+	- When there are contacts
+		- each contact will have their name, number and email
+		- a button to open the edit contact info (with current info filled in)
+		- delete button to delete contact

 - "tagging" feature:
 	- allows you to create tags